Interviews

 • Should I notify candidates of when our training site will send out invitations?

-Yes, we recommend doing so.
-Applicant feedback from the pilot of NMS Interview conducted last year was that they greatly appreciated training sites notifying them in advance of the specific date and time when interview invitations would be sent.
+Yes, we strongly recommend doing so.
+Applicant feedback has indicated they greatly appreciate training sites notifying them in advance of the specific date and time when interview invitations would be sent.
 From the perspective of applicants, this approach was instrumental in making the process as fair and equitable as possible.

 • I have concerns about the "first come, first serve" approach of interview scheduling, and that it may not be fair for some applicants, especially those who are last to schedule.
 What are some ways of making this process more equitable?